Social Media

 If you want a waterproof jacket and trousers for light play situations then a quality pack-in-the-bag jacket and trouser set is perfect.
 It offers excellent value for money and is ideal for keeping the wet out.
 We do NOT recommend it for adventurous outdoor play.

 If your outdoor play is going to be more adventurous then we suggest that you buy trousers and not jackets.
-Most children will have their own coat and so you will be able to buy some better quality, more robust trousers.
+Most children will have their own coat allowing you to buy better quality, more robust trousers.

 Budget 2: £20-£35 per child